 1. Lock your stolen iPhone

-Once your iPhone is lost or stolen, the first thing you need to do is protect your personal data at all costs.
+Once your iPhone is lost or stolen, the first thing you need to do is protect your personal data at all costs by turning on Lost Mode.
 Since most of us have passwords set to our phones already, this is not an issue.

 If you don’t, fret not!
 You can still protect your data by setting up a password using Find My or remotely deleting your phone’s data.

 To set the password using Find My app,